Danny23-bioenergy/yacouba-loop-simulation/README.md

 ---

 ## 🛠️ Conceptual Design: Mobile Solar Pyrolysis Kiln
-A low-cost (<$1,000) mobile kiln designed to be transported via a Toyota Land Cruiser to reach remote restoration sites.

-- **Reactor:** 5mm thick mild steel airtight chamber.
-- **Heat Source:** 2m Mylar parabolic dish to concentrate direct solar thermal energy.
-- **Mobility:** Designed for quick loading/offloading from a trailer or vehicle bed.
-- **Feedstock:** Local organic waste (date palm fibers, rice husks, invasive shrubs) mixed with manure to produce biochar.
-# note it should be loadable and unloadable for safety reasons .
-## update of design :
-Here's a clean summary for the README:

----

-## 🛠️ Mobile Solar Pyrolysis Kiln — Design Summary

 A low-cost, field-buildable biochar kiln designed to be transported by vehicle to remote restoration sites.
 No grid power, no specialist parts, no complex maintenance.